sams-rea-test/simple-sinatra-app/README.md

 ## Assumptions I've made

 Hi there!
-Just to be super clear, here are some of the assumptions that I've made with what is acceptible for our application's infrastructure:
+Just to be super clear, here are some of the assumptions that I've made with what is acceptable for our application's infrastructure:

 - Developing and deploying using Docker is acceptable